Skip to content

 Maldivian travel money

 Dreaming of lounging on the Maldives’ pristine beaches or diving in crystal-clear waters?
-Let’s sort you out with key Maldives travel tips about currency for the Maldives and card payments there.
+Let’s get you sorted with key Maldives travel tips, including currency information for the Maldives and card payments.

 What money do I need in the Maldives?